 Contact an Experienced Gun Charges Lawyers

 Being accused of violating gun laws in Oklahoma is not something to take lightly, and it’s not something you should try to handle alone.
 The best thing you can do for yourself is to contact a competent and knowledgeable gun charges lawyer as soon as possible.

-My name is Angela Singleton and I am an Oklahoma City-based criminal defense lawyer, well versed in Oklahoma gun laws.
-Contact me online today for a free consultation or call (855) 205-1210.
-I’ll be happy to go over the details of your case and discuss how I can help you.
+We are Oklahoma City-based criminal defense lawyers, well versed in Oklahoma gun laws.
+Contact us online today for a free consultation or call (405) 250-6769.
+We’ll be happy to go over the details of your case and discuss how we can help you.